skywalker023/prosocial-dialog/README.md

 `episode_done` | bool | an indicator of whether it is the end of the dialogue

 ## Canary 🐥

-You can now download our Canary [here](https://storage.googleapis.com/ai2-mosaic-public/projects/prosocial-dialog/models/canary.tar.gz)!<br>
+You can now directly download our Canary [here](https://storage.googleapis.com/ai2-mosaic-public/projects/prosocial-dialog/models/canary.tar.gz)!<br>
-The model will be automatically downloaded when you create Canary by calling the `Canary()` class.<br>
+The model will also be automatically downloaded when you create Canary by calling the `Canary()` class.<br>
 Have a look at the [demo notebook](https://github.com/skywalker023/prosocial-dialog/blob/main/demo/canary_demo.ipynb) to see how you can load Canary and use it!

 ### Environment setup